sanger-pathogens/strain_mapper/README.md

 ## Introduction

-**strain_mapper** is a pipeline for mapping short read sequences of single chromosome bacteria to a given reference.
+**strain_mapper** is a pipeline for mapping short read sequences of bacteria to a given reference.

 ## Pipeline summary